How To Set Intentions With Your Children

 Daily if you can, but for me, I can often forget!
 Yes, reality kicks in and the morning is running late and stress is building.
 So, like most things that take some thought, if you are feeling the 'pressure' then just leave it.
 It will still be there the next day.

 Special events are a great way of really using the power of Intent.
-I just used this for the return to school.
+I used this for the return to school last year.
 Both my girls were that mix of anxious and excited.
 So, before they headed off to catch the bus, we talked about what their 'intention' for the day would be.
 It kept those stressful last few moments at bay and actually gave them space to really think about how they wanted their day to go.

 This is the great bonus of an intention - you get to discuss it after too!
 I normally take a few minutes before bed to see if I did actually manage to achieve my daily intention - let's be honest, I do often realise that I did not get anywhere near it!
 But, that is part of the process.
 You can always come back to that intention again.
 With my kids, we use it as a great conversation starter, or often to change a subject (when the usual sibling squabbling kicks off).
 If they are open to chatting about it, then great, you have a method of reinforcing the power of that intention.